Quickstart

 Get an API key

-- Go to kief.dev/vekt
+- Go to kief.dev/vekt/signup

 Your API key looks like: vkt_live_xxxxxxxxxxxxxxxxxxxx